minminlittleshrimp/MCT-daemon/doc/mct.conf.md

 ## TCPSyncSerialHeader

-Each received DLT message on a TCP connection is checked to contain a serial header.
-If the DLT message contains no serial header, the message is ignored.
+Each received MCT message on a TCP connection is checked to contain a serial header.
+If the MCT message contains no serial header, the message is ignored.

     Default: Function is disabled